keboola/connection-docs/components/extractors/other/azure-cost/index.md

 ![Screenshot - Configuration Row](/components/extractors/other/azure-cost/row.png)

 If the **Incremental** option is set to true, the new data will be appended to the old ones.
-In this way you can import new data, e.g. from today, but you have available the whole history, you have imported before.
+In this way you can import new data, e.g. from today, but you have available the all history imported before.

 ## Output Table